-This pretty baroque monastery (consisting of a cloister, the church of the Lord’s Birth, a Holy Hut and clock tower with a world famous chime) has been a place of pilgrimage since 1626, when it was endowed by a Bohemian noblewoman, Kateřina of Lobkowicz.
+This pretty baroque monastery (consisting of a cloister, the church of the Lord’s Birth, a Holy Hut and a clock tower with a world-famous chime) has been a place of pilgrimage since 1626, when it was endowed by a Bohemian noblewoman, Kateřina of Lobkowicz.

-The Loreta monastery was inspired by a medieval legend.
-In 1278, so the story goes, the Virgin Mary’s house in Nazareth was miraculously transported by angels to Loreto in Italy and thus saved from the Infidel.
-The Marian cult became an important propaganda weapon of the Counter-Reformation and, following the defeat of the Protestants at the Battle of the White Mountain in 1620, some 50 other Loreto complex were founded in Bohemia and Moravia.
+A medieval legend inspired the Loreta monastery.
+In 1278, so the story goes, the Virgin Mary’s house in Nazareth was miraculously transported by angels to Loreto in Italy and saved from the Infidel.
+The Marian cult became an important propaganda weapon of the Counter-Reformation.
+Following the defeat of the Protestants at the Battle of the White Mountain in 1620, some 50 other Loreto complex were founded in Bohemia and Moravia.
 The heart of the Loreta is the Santa Casa, a replica of the Virgin’s relocated house.
 Sumptuously decorated, it incorporates a beam and several bricks from the Italian original.
 On the silver altar (behind a grille) is a small ebony statue of the Virgin.
 The rich stucco reliefs, depicting scenes from the lives of the prophets, are by Italian artists.

 The Prague Sun

 The eye-catching treasury of the Loreta has one main attraction – a glistening object named the Prague Sun.
 Embellished using 6222 diamonds, this was a gift from Kolowrat’s Countess Ludmila to the Loreta.
 She wrote in her will that this object had to be made using her own diamond collection – which was a wedding gift she received from her 3rd husband.